 With Roadburn’s former Artist In Residence Misþyrming, it is time for a notorious local act which a lot of people have been waiting for.
 Directly at the first notes the passion and enthusiasm bursts.
 The triumphant songs of ‘Söngvar elds og óreiðu’ (Terratur Possessions 2015) are performed so furiously that we are all shivering.
 D.G. and co rule over Oration tonight!
 Whereas Misþyrming yields some groove and melody in their sound, Svartidauði rages with a chaotic and discordant formula.
 With their oppressive sound and finespun melodies they are the prime example of Icelandic black metal.
 Frontman Sturla Viðar’s broken bass string is exemplary for the violence the quartet catapults their music into the hall.
 When the dust settles, Vemod begins.
 Lockhart himself made sure they would come to Iceland to showcase some new Norwegian black metal talent.
 There is a big difference in vibe with the Icelandic forces, but it is a pleasant one.
 Promptly, dreamy, post punk inspired black metal sounds fill the cold hall during their set.
 Ultimately, Lockhart’s Rebirth of Nefast concludes Oration’s last edition, four figures hidden in majestic robes surrounded by candlelight in the dark warehouse.
 During their ritualistic performance, they spawn grim melodies that pierce through epic layers of reverb and distortion.
 It is a more than a suiting end for this intriguing festival.

 After three editions of showcasing the Icelandic black metal scene and inviting personal favourites, Oration sadly comes to an end.
 Finally we can ask Lockhart the big question that everybody wants an answer to and that was not answered in our previous article: why is Oration put to an end?
 “It is a combination of both artistic and practical reasons.
-I don’t consider myself a concert promoter and as of now, I don’t want this to become my job.
+I don’t consider myself a concert promoter for the free Paypal money and as of now, I don’t want this to become my job.
 Professionally, I am a musician and producer first.
 The original concept behind the festival was for it to be a showcase for bands I’d be producing at Studio Emissary.
 Though it’s just two years since the first edition of Oration, that concept transformed into something far greater, now with approximately three-quarters of the attendees coming from abroad.
 My responsibility to my family (Lockhart became a father for a second time recently, ed.), my own music and my work as a producer must come first.
 Second, the last evening in Listasafn main hall is a wonderful highlight.
 Of course we could probably continue the festival and grow, but eventually all will decline and it will bleed to death.
 At a certain point it is not special anymore and those international visitors will not attend anymore.
 I want to quit while the integrity and relevance of the festival is without question.
 Nevertheless, I assume something else will replace it, such as Reykjavik Deathfest for example.”

 Later on we meet up with Misþyrming’s D.G. and Helgi to talk about the new initiatives in the music scene on Iceland.
 “We have had talks about whether to continue something, not to continue Oration, but to continue something happening in Iceland annually or whatever.
 Everything is very much alive right know and everybody we know in this scene is still full of inspiration and creating music.”
 Take for example Tómið Hungrar, a local promoter that recently collaborated with D.G.’s Vánagandr to invite the Black Twilight Circle collective (“the American answer to Les Légions Noires, the mysterious French black metal collective”, according to Noisey, ed.) from Los Angeles in January.
 “Yeah, that was like a test.
 We didn’t do anything like that before and it worked out really well.
 We have been talking about whether we should start a new festival or something and get bands from abroad.
 We know plenty of cool bands.
 But we face the same problems that Stephen is facing.
 We are just so fucking busy with other things, personal lives, and the bands.
 Anyway, things are brewing and that Tómið Hungrar promoter is doing his thing.
 He is planning a couple of shows by foreign bands.
 If that starts rolling, we could do it.”